What is a knee sprain?

-A knee sprain is a tear in one or more of the ligaments that hold your knee in place.
+A knee sprain is a tear in or painful stretch of one or more of the ligaments that hold your knee in place.
 Ligaments are short, tough bands of tissue that hold your bones together at a joint.

 Usually happen when you twist your leg